teruyi/hello/description.md

 In the case of Github, it allows you to set custom webhooks so, when something happens in your repository (like a pull, push) , an HTTP POST is made to the provided URL.
 It is very useful for [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) tools, like Travis.
 To view what webhooks are set-up on your repository, go to Settings -> Webhook & Services.

 This is how Travis works.
 Travis set up a webhook on your repository, so when your code changes, Travis servers receive a request and then, build your updated code.
-Although Travis works with Github, if they add support for custom webhooks, it would be easy to create your owns (You would have only to make HTTP requests to Travis).
+Although Travis works with Github, if they add support for custom webhooks, it would be easy to create your own (You would have only to make HTTP requests to Travis).

 ###Adding code coverage measure